 Please reach us at sbconservancy@mac.com if you cannot find an answer to your question.

-The nomination was tabled and no action was taken.
+At the July meeting, the nomination was tabled and no action was taken.

-Support from the community is still vital, and we would ENCOURAGE you and your fellow neighbors/friends who believe in this nomination to please send in your emails to Commission Staff by October 25.
+Support from the community is still vital, and we would ENCOURAGE you and your fellow neighbors/friends who believe in this nomination to please send in your emails to Commission Staff by January 1, 2025.

 This is the email to send to: calshpo.shrc@parks.ca.gov